ADataDate/SMARTbat/README.md

 This product is _**open source**_!

-Various bits of the code have different licenses applied.
-Anything BatBot related wrote is beerware; feel free to buy us a round (or give an A).

 Distributed as-is; no warranty is given.
 This is not a medical device and should not be used to in the detection or prevention of disease, illness or otherwise.

-Sincerely,

-Probably your students or classmates